Chinmaya Mission: Bala Vihar

 Bala Vihar is a program in which children from age five to eighteen meet on a weekly basis to learn about Hindu culture, customs, and philosophy.
 Bala Vihar is a program that is conducted throughout the world, not just in India, but also in countries such as the United States, UK, and Australia.
 Some centers also have a version called Sishu Vihar, which is meant for children aged 2 to 4.

 Chinmaya Yuva Kendra

 Chinmaya Yuva Kendra, known as CHYK, is the global youth arm of the Chinmaya Mission.
 It is meant for youth aged 18–30 and its motto is "Harnessing Youth Potential through Dynamic Spirituality".
 CHYK conducts many camps and sessions throughout the world.
-CHYK West is a similar organization that operates in the West (United States, UK, etc.).
+CHYK West is a similar organisation that operates in North America.